gdunhao/care-weather-adapter/README.md

   - Separate the modules "care-model" and "open-weather-model" to be separate and versioned artifacts.
   - Create a Spring Cloud Config project to store the application properties.
   - Encrypt the API key.
+  - Set up circuit breakers on the communication with "Open Weather API".
   - Create a Docker image.

 ## Observation